MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 **God Himself is light**
 > “God is light, and in him is no darkness at all.”
 (1 John 1:5)

+Light is your identity!
+It says WALK as children of light

 Salt and light